This Cheap Steroid Dramatically Reduces COVID-19 Fatalities

-Dexamethasone, a cheap steroid that is an anti-inflammatory used to treat arthritis, severe allergies, and asthma, has been hailed as a "major breakthrough" in the fight against COVID-19 by scientists, Reuters reports.
+Dexamethasone, a cheap steroid that is an anti-inflammatory used to treat arthritis, severe allergies, and asthma, has been shown to be effective in the fight against COVID-19 by scientists, Reuters reports.

-Martin Landray, an Oxford University professor co-leading the trial, stated, "This is a result that shows that if patients who have COVID-19 and are on ventilators or are on oxygen are given dexamethasone, it will save lives, and it will do so at a remarkably low cost.
+Martin Landray, an Oxford University professor co-leading the trial of the drug, stated, "This is a result that shows that if patients who have COVID-19 and are on ventilators or are on oxygen are given dexamethasone, it will save lives, and it will do so at a remarkably low cost."

 "It’s going to be very hard for any drug really to replace this, given that for less than 50 pounds ($63.26), you can treat eight patients and save a life."

 Peter Horby, the co-lead investigator, added, "It is a major breakthrough.
 Dexamethasone is inexpensive, on the shelf, and can be used immediately to save lives worldwide."